ZGCA-Forge/Elevator/docs/models.rst

 - ``is_running``: Whether elevator is in motion
 - ``pressed_floors``: List of destination floors for current passengers
 - ``load_factor``: Current load as fraction of capacity (0.0 to 1.0)

+Energy Tracking:

+- ``energy_consumed``: Total energy consumed by this elevator during the simulation
+- ``energy_rate``: Energy consumption rate per tick when moving (default: 1.0).
+Can be customized in traffic configuration files to simulate different elevator types (e.g., older elevators with higher rates, newer energy-efficient elevators with lower rates)

 FloorState
 ~~~~~~~~~~